The Bankrate promise

 Of course, you can squeeze even more out of credit card rewards if you pay off your full balance every month.
 By doing so, you can avoid interest charges that drain value from credit card rewards.

 What to consider when picking a credit card

 If you’re considering credit cards that deliver inflation-fighting rewards, don’t randomly pick a card.
 Instead, examine your spending over the past few months so you can find a card that rewards your everyday expenses.

 For instance, you may benefit from a credit card that provides an attractive amount of cash back on grocery purchases.
 Or maybe you’re traveling a lot now and would find an airline or hotel credit card more rewarding.

 Also, remember not to overlook the APR that the card issuer will charge outside the intro period.
-Choosing a card with a relatively low APR could save some serious dough when it comes to long-term interest charges.
+Choosing a card with a relatively low variable APR could save you some serious dough when it comes to long-term interest charges.